 And knowing how APR works can help you avoid paying unnecessary fees and interest.
 You can usually avoid paying interest on purchases if you pay your balance in full every month by the due date, according to the Consumer Financial Protection Bureau (CFPB).
 Aiming to pay off more than your minimum payment may also help avoid additional interest and fees.

 4. Monitor Your Credit

 As you’re starting to build credit, be sure to keep an eye on your progress.
-You’re entitled to a free credit report from each of the three major credit reporting agencies every 12 months.
-Visit annualcreditreport.com to learn more.
-Get yours each year to make sure they’re accurate and up to date.
+You’re entitled to free credit reports from each of the three major credit reporting agencies.
+Visit AnnualCreditReport.com to learn more.
+Get yours to make sure they’re accurate and up to date.
 And if you find a problem, take steps to correct the error.

 A tool like CreditWise® from Capital One® can also help you understand and monitor your credit on an ongoing basis.